Quantifying the net impacts of soil recycling versus “dig and dump”

 Lisa Prime, (former) Director of Environment and Innovation, Waterfront Toronto

 Waterfront Toronto has a mandate to transform and revitalize 800 hectares of industrial land into vibrant public and cultural spaces, and sustainable mixed-use neighbourhoods.
+If you’ve just moved to Toronto to make the most of its progressive take on development, take a look at the Toronto Benjamin Moore store to see how you could transform your home.
+Plus, it is important to make a list of local contractors in case of emergencies, for example just search clogged drain Toronto for a local plumber.
 An estimated two million cubic metres of contaminated soil needs to be managed to enable this transformation.

 Waterfront Toronto wanted to shift away from business as usual and manage soils differently than the traditional “dig and dump” approach.
 They recognized the triple-bottom line benefit of managing soils sustainably as a resource, rather than a liability.
 The first step was a Pilot Soil Recycling project in 2010, to field test different systems to determine if the soil could be reused and meet environmental standards.
 The pilot was designed to give Waterfront Toronto the information required to determine the feasibility of a permanent soil recycling facility.